paddiedi/paddiedi/README.md

 <p>My main operation system is <a href="https://wiki.archlinux.org/index.php/Arch_Linux" rel="noreferrer" target="_blank">Arch</a>
 I also use Arch linux on my laptop 😎</p>
 <p>My favorite code editor is <a href="https://code.visualstudio.com" rel="noreffer" target="_blank">VSCODE</a></p>
-<p>I tend to create all sorts of stuff, but usually I'm way too lazy to finish everything.
-My motto from 2018.</p>